billforsternz/retro-sargon/README.md

 I have previously successfully done something similar with another early program, Microchess by Peter Jennings.
 A google search should locate the code for that project, but I should really bring it over to Github.

+To turn on assembly programming
+Menu Project, build cusomizationz, turn on MASM
+Linker option LSAFESEH:NO